Women’s health

 Physiotherapists with expertise in women’s health can tailor exercise programs for you to improve many things:

-• bone health during or after menopause
+• bone health especially during or after menopause

 • relaxation and stretching exercises for muscle overactivity and pain